sphinx-contrib/datatemplates/doc/source/legacy.rst

  Legacy Samples
 ================

-The ``datatemplate`` directive is deprecated and should no longer be used.
+The ``datatemplate`` directive is should no longer be used.
+It is deprecated, and will be removed in the next release.

 Data File
 =========